YOU CAN RUN, BUT YOU CAN'T HIDE

 What is the course like?

 The Zombie Knight Run course is approximately 5K with both off-road, street terrain and a few challenging hills.
 The race begins at the soccer field behind the school buildings.
 Be prepared for lots of uneven surfaces (and flesh eating zombies).
+View a map of the course.

 Will there be blood?
 Will my clothes stain?